Danainae: Characteristics

 Larvae have thoracic tubercles and use plants within the family Apocynaceae that often contain latex-like compounds in the stem as hosts.
 Adults are aposematic (brightly colored as a warning signal).

 Threats

 Numerous wasps and tachinid flies are parasitoids of milkweed butterfly caterpillars.

-The extensive modification of landscapes in the United States and Canada, large-scale use of pesticides, and increased deforestation in Mexico threaten the migratory monarch butterfly.
+The loss of food plants, such as various milkweed species, extensive use of insecticides and modification of landscapes in the United States and Canada, and increased deforestation in Mexico threaten the migratory monarch butterfly.